Boots for Winter 14ers | Five Best Options

 What to Look For in Boots for Winter 14ers

 There are a few different factors to consider when buying these shoes.
 First, it matters if you only plan to hike in your shoes, or if you want to do snow or ice climbing that requires crampons.
-These require a full mountaineering style boot that is crampon-compatible with a rigged sole.
+These require a full mountaineering style boot that is crampon-compatible with a rigid sole.
 Hiking can be done in insulated, water-proof boots without extra features.
 Make sure whatever boot you choose, you ensure it’s water-proof to keep your feet dry, has good grip for slippery conditions, and leave room for thick, warm socks when you’re picking out a size.

 Don't Forget Gaiters & Warm Socks Too